 London Grammar played a couple of intimate gigs in May, the Glasto style ticketing system succeeded in pissing off a lot of people - maybe they misjudged their popularity.
 There's a Europe tour happening in Autumn, with new dates to be added soon, so keep an eye out on the schedule.

 Ride ride again.
 Charm Assault (video below) is lush and dreamy but with an edge.
 The band were on great form in Brixton a couple of years ago (even if it was the loudest gig in living memory) and still have what it takes.
-Long-awaited new album Weather Diaries is out now - and they are playing live, including Green Man Festival in Wales this summer.
+Long-awaited new album Weather Diaries is out now - and they have live dates over the summer

 Julia Jacklin - Pool Party